Automations are available only for PRO-Bots. Click the 'Upgrade to PRO' link to open PRO-Plan settings. Learn more about PRO-Plan.

 When you export a bot, then all Automations will be exported, as well.
 To use these after export, you have to be authorized on the same Google account.

-If you import the bot, which contains automations, into another SnatchBot account, then you won't be able to use them because they belong to another user's account.
+Automations can be used within one SnatchBot account only.
+If you import a bot that contains automations into another SnatchBot account, then you won't be able to use them because they belong to another user's account.

 You are also very welcome to watch the following videos considering some Advanced Google sheet techniques